 The obverse portrays the Temple of Heaven, a UNESCO world heritage site that consists of a complex of religious buildings located in the central parts of Beijing.
 Above the Temple of Heaven is a text in Chinese that means “People’s Republic of China” and inscribed at the bottom is the year of mintage.

-The reverse depicts an annually renewed design of a panda bear.
-2021 coin features a cute panda baby climbing the tree supervised by his caring mother.
+The reverse features two young pandas in their natural habitat, amongst bamboo trees.
 The face value of the coin, the weight “15 g” and the gold content marked “Au .999” are inscribed at the top of the coin.

 Each coin is sealed in mint's original soft plastic packaging.